 Five tips for cruising with teens

-With thousands of people on-board, you might not see your teen for days, and with no mobile phone signal out at sea, you’ll find it very useful if you have a way to contact your children.
-Yes, you could arrange a meeting time and place, but with so much fun to be had, teens, and even parents can be easily distracted and miss the allotted time.
+With thousands of people on-board, you might not see your teen for days if you don’t arrange a place to meet.
+With so much fun to be had on-board, teens, and even parents can be easily distracted and miss the meeting time.
+If you always meet somewhere like the pool bar, you can at least relax with a drink in the sun while you wait.

 2. Don’t spend a fortune on WiFi